 The Title IX Coordinator will attend in an oversight capacity only to monitor that the meeting conforms to the standards for fairness, neutrality, and equality, as well as to address any procedural questions that may arise.
-If requested and appropriate under the circumstances, the Title IX Coordinator will make arrangements for either party to participate from a remote location or to participate without being in the other party's direct physical presence, while still permitting both parties to hear the proceedings.
+If requested and appropriate under the circumstances, the Title IX Coordinator will make arrangements for either party or any witness to participate from a remote location or to participate without being in the another party's or witnesses' direct physical presence, while still permitting both parties to hear the proceedings.